-Deferred Procedure Call (DPC) Watchdog violation error is a general BSOD, and it occurs when a bug checker leads to waiting more than fixed waiting time.
-If the bug checker did not find and respond within the predefined timeout, then this error occurs.
-If you have the same issue, then don’t worry; you are not alone who is getting this issue.
-Various Windows 10 users reported that they are getting a blue screen with a bug checker error code.
-This error can lead you to lose all your unsaved data in the system as the system gets restarted.
+The Deferred Procedure Call (DPC) Watchdog Violation error is a common Blue Screen of Death (BSOD) issue that occurs when a bug checker encounters a delay beyond a predefined waiting time.
+If the bug checker does not detect and respond within the specified timeout, this error is triggered.
+If you are facing this issue, you are not alone; many Windows 10 and 11 users have reported encountering a blue screen with a bug checker error code.
+This error can cause you to lose all unsaved data on your system as it forces a restart.

-As there could be many reasons that you are getting DPC Watchdog violation error in your PC, you may follow one of the mentioned procedures below:
+As there could be many reasons that you are getting DPC Watchdog violation errors in your PC, you may follow one of the mentioned procedures below:

 Change controller driver: